Year 2

 In RE, we will study Judaism, exploring the question 'How important is it for Jewish people to do what God has asked them to do?
 We will develop our understanding of the importance of the covenant - a promise that God made with Abraham - and why Abraham and Moses are so significant to Judaism.
 From our learning, we will understand the special relationship between Jews and God and the promises they make to each other.

-Our science theme this half term is Changing materials.
+Our science theme this half term is How do we care for plants?
 In this module, we will:

 We will develop our scientific skills by: